locationtech/geomesa/docs/user/getting_started.rst

 extremely low-cost storage when backed by cloud-native object stores; however, it generally is not as performant as using an actual database.

-For advanced use cases, multiple stores can be combined through a :doc:`/user/merged_view` to provide both high performance (for recent data) and low cost (for older data).
+For advanced use cases, multiple stores can be combined through :doc:`/user/ds_views` to provide both high performance (for recent data) and low cost (for older data).

 Whichever storage solution you choose, the GeoMesa API is the same (outside of some back-end-specific configuration